Shirley died July 2002

 English by birth, Shirley came to Australia in the early 1990s.
 While she had been diagnosed with Parkinsons in her 30s, it was in her 50s that the disease really started to have an impact on her.

-In April 2002, Shirley wrote the first of several open letters in an attempt to share her thoughts and she said:
+In April 2002, Shirley wrote the first of several open letters in an attempt to share her thoughts.
+She said:

 I cannot even move, speak or breathe.
 I am further demeaned by staggering, shaking and falling, appearing to be inebriated.
 It is easy to appreciate the loss of self-esteem in Parkinson patients when they see the look of disgust when observed by the unenlightened.